Here, you'll find documents that we think will be useful to you.

 What to do if there is any breach of privacy or data breach

-If any data breach occurs, it must be treated as a critical incident and escalated and investigated in accordance with Suitsme’s Risk Management process
+If any data breach occurs, it must be treated as an incident and reported in accordance with Suitsme’s Incident Management process.

 The breach must be escalated to the CEO to ensure Suitsme can respond to the breach as required by the Privacy Act.